-Three way matching is an important & common technique for firms since it mitigates credit risk by avoiding fraud invoices, underpaying, overpaying etc.
+Three-way matching is an important & common technique for firms since it mitigates credit risk by avoiding fraud invoices, underpaying, overpaying etc.

 Purchase Order (PO) – After a supplier has been finalized an official document is issued by a company to a supplier to buy specific goods or services.
-It usually contains date, quantity, pricing, shipping terms, T&C etc.
+It usually contains the date, quantity, pricing, shipping terms, T&C etc.

-Goods Receipt Note (GRN) – It is a document which is usually signed by the buyer at the time of delivery thus acting as an evidence that quantity delivered is exactly as desired by the buyer in its purchase order.
+Goods Receipt Note (GRN) – It is a document which is usually signed by the buyer at the time of delivery thus acting as evidence that the quantity delivered is exactly as desired by the buyer in its purchase order.

 Invoice – Also known as a bill, it is a statement of all items purchased by a buyer in an order with price & quantity along with the total sum due on a particular date.